EdwinWenink/archive_fever/content/posts/58-Breadcrumbs_taxonomies_paginators.md

 {{ end  }}
 ```

-The paginator doesn't show if there is only one page.
+The paginator doesn't appear if there is only one page.
 The "next" arrow also does not show when there's no next page.
-Be aware that I used inline styles, because I'm bothered by my browsers/Hugo not picking up css changes in the static style.css file in time.
+Be aware that I used inline css styling, because I'm bothered by my browsers/Hugo not picking up changes in the static style.css file in time.

 ## Series taxonomy